KyhleOhlinger/ohlinger.co/_walkthroughs/2021-02-07-htb_doctor.markdown

     MAIL_PASSWORD = "doctor"
 ```

-Even though we have a username and password for `doctor`, a quick look at `/etc/passwd` shows us that the user doesn't exist.
+Even though I now had a username and password for `doctor`, a quick look at `/etc/passwd` shows me that the user didn't exist.
 After uploading `LinPEAS` to the server's `/tmp` directory, the output had a ton of information including the fact that the `adm` group that the `web` user was a part of, was able to read `cups` and `apache2` access logs:

 <details>